Gentle Yoga with Marsha Rudolph

 Mondays • 6:00 p.m.to 7:30 p.m..

 Weekly classes are held from 6 to 7:30 p.m. in the Quarry House.
 First class is free!

 Please e-mail Marsha at firstname.lastname@example.org with any questions.
 Bring a mat or towel to class, and wear comfortable clothing.

 Individual Class: $15 • 5-Class Pack: $60

 *Note: Each student must be a member of the Mill Society.
-The first 2 yoga classes will be free to offset the DRMS membership fee for new members.
-Click here to be come a member.
+Click here to become a member.

 Beats Night!
 Live Original Poetry Readings

 Second Wednesday of every month • 7 p.m.